adamgoose/kuber-whaaa/docs/step-by-step.md

 [Digitalocean Dashboard][clusters].
 You'll also notice a new file has been
 created: `kubeconfig.yaml`.
 This file contains connection information and credentials for your newly created cluster.
 Keep it safe!
-Also, Digitialocean rotates the credentials, so you might have to run the above command in a month or so to update your `kubeconfig.yaml` file.
+Also, Digitialocean rotates the credentials, so you might have to run the above command in a week or so to update your `kubeconfig.yaml` file.

 ## Step Three: Install Some Modules